sidbala4023/Trigger/README.md

 29.Write a trigger when lead is created then check if the email of lead is already there in existing contacts.
 If email already exist then throw error.

 30.Write a trigger to create user when an contact is inserted (Assume I take this scenario for MixedDML error and using Future method to solve the scenario).

+31.Write a trigger to Update Contact’s Description while an contact is  inserting and if it related to Account then Update Contact description field with Account description field.